 Pan diameter: 18 cm / 7 inches

 Place all the filling ingredients (except blueberries and thyme) into the food processor / blender and blend until smooth.
 Add some dairy free milk, if needed, to get a smooth texture, still keeping it as thick as possible.
 Pour about ⅓ of the mixture into the cake pan and smooth out the surface.
 Add blueberries and thyme to the food processor / blender and blend with the remaining mixture.
 Taste and add some spices if needed.
 Spoon the filling into the cake pan and even the surface gently with a spoon so that you don’t mix the white and the purple filling.
 Top with blueberries.
 Place the cake pan into the freezer for about 2-3 hours or until the cake is solid.
 Remove the cake from the pan and place it on a serving dish.
+Let thaw for a moment.
 Sprinkle on some thyme leaves, serve and enjoy.
 Store in the fridge.

 cake, dairy free, Dream, evening, gluten free, party, raw food, Sweet, Weekend

 Hello, love!
 I have one pretty delicious weekend greeting here for you!
 And it comes in a form of a pizza.
 I hope you like sweet potato, because this pizza crust is all about it.
 I mean ALL about it.
 Totally and completely.
 Nothing else added.